DontEatThemCookies/HQ9/README.md

 # David Costell's HQ9+

-## Announcement: Development has been focused into two implementations: Phoenix Engine REMAINS ACTIVELY DEVELOPED, while a new implementation in Go codenamed Cheetah has just gotten its first beta released!
+## Announcement: Development has been focused into Phoenix Engine and Cheetah, written in Python and Golang respectively.
+Stay tuned for more updates.

 This repository contains my HQ9+ implementations.
 They are licensed under the MIT License.